Solution of linear ill-posed problems using random dictionaries: Simulation studies

+We compared the estimators $\hbf_{RN}$, $\hbf_{RB}$, $\hbf_{RH}$ of $\bof$ based, respectively, on Gaussian, Bernoulli and Haar fusion random dictionaries described above with $\hbf_{SVD}$, the estimator based on the singular value decomposition (SVD).
+Initially we considered wavelet estimator of $\bof$ using Daubechies wavelet of order 8, but we discarded it due to its poor performance with respect to the estimators considered for comparison.
+For finding $\hbf_{SVD}$, we used the oracle number $K_{oracle}$ of eigenbasis functions.
+We obtained $K_{oracle}$ as the number of eigenbasis functions that minimizes the difference between $\hbf_{SVD}$ and the true function $\bof$ which is unavailable in a real life setting.

-Table \ref{table1} below compares the accuracy of the Lasso estimators with the two competitive estimators: Laguerre functions expansion based estimator described above and the SVD estimator, Precision of an estimator $\hbf$ is measured by the estimated $L^2$-norm $R(\hbf) = n^{-1/2}\, \|\hbf - \bof\|_2$ of the difference between the estimator $\hbf$ and the true vector $\bof$ averaged over 100 simulation runs (with the standard deviations listed in parentheses).
+Table \ref{table1} below compares the accuracies of the estimators based on random dictionaries with the SVD estimator.
+Precision of an estimator $\hbf$ is measured by $R(\hbf) = n^{-1/2}\, \|\hbf - \bof\|_2$, the estimated $L^2$-norm of the difference between the estimator $\hbf$ and the true vector $\bof$ averaged over 50 simulation runs (with the standard deviations listed in parentheses).
+For all the three estimator based on random dictionaries, we report the errors with both the oracle and the estimated values of $\af$, $\hbf_{RN}^{oracle}$, $\hbf_{RB}^{oracle}$, $\hbf_{RH}^{oracle}$ and $\hbf_{RN}^{est}$, $\hbf_{RB}^{est}$, $\hbf_{RH}^{est}$, respectively.
+We carried out simulations with three types of test functions {\tt WernerSorrows}, {\tt MishMash} and {\tt Chirps}.
+The test signals are presented in Figure \ref{fig1}.

+From Table \ref{table1} it follows that all the random dictionary based estimators are more accurate than the SVD estimator.
+The advantage of $\hbf_{RN}^{oracle}$, $\hbf_{RB}^{oracle}$ and $\hbf_{RH}^{oracle}$ over $\hbf_{SVD}$ is more significant than that of $\hbf_{RN}^{est}$, $\hbf_{RB}^{est}$ and $\hbf_{RH}^{est}$ since the latter estimators loose accuracy because of suboptimal choices of the parameter $\alpha$.
+Nevertheless, in majority of cases, they still exhibit better precision than $\hbf_{SVD}$ although this is not entirely fair comparison since $\hbf_{SVD}$ is based on the oracle choice of parameter $K$.
+This is due to the fact that large random dictionaries provide a more sparse representation of $\bof$.